gloflow/gloflow/README.md

 <img align="left" width="500" height="300" src="https://gloflow.com/images/d/thumbnails/4ae445a94deea001d04d2b4068391c1f_thumb_medium.png">

-(note: this is alpha software, not feature complete, and still missing more code that needs to be migrated to this repo)
+(note: this is alpha software, not feature complete)

 Its purpose is to help manage media (for now mainly images) libraries, to **edit** media, **publish** it, **share** it with other people, to **analyse** it.
 Its goal is to provide free and private exchange of media between people and groups of people.
 It currently runs as a centralized service, but my aim is for it to also be fully decentralized and run in a P2P network.